UiOHive/Hive-Wireless-Sensor-Network/README.md

 # open the new localy built documentation
 firefox _build/html/index.html
+# or for MAC
+# open -a firefox -g _build/html/index.html
 ```

 If no error occured during the build then, open the file `_build/html/index.htm` with your browser.
 If you're happy with your changes, **commit and push** the project to the github documentation. readthedocs.org will build automatically the documentation with the changes you just pushed.